International Coalition of Organizations Supporting Endocrine Patients

-- The MAGIC Foundation is responsible for assigning the start up Director.
-The Director shall carry out the activities and policies decided upon by the ICOSEP Board of Directors to ensure a positive start up.
+- As the financially responsible party, The MAGIC Foundation is responsible for assigning paid staff.
+The Director shall carry out the activities and policies decided upon by the ICOSEP Board of Directors to ensure positive and ethical programs and accountability.

-- The Director will have a 2 year commitment with specific performance goals and terms that are approved by the ICOSEP Board of Directors.
+- The Director will have specific goals that are approved by the ICOSEP Board of Directors.

-- An Director may be considered for termination upon determination of actions contrary to the goals and objectives of the coalition or a majority of vote of the Board of The MAGIC Foundation.
+- Any Director may be considered for termination upon determination of actions contrary to the goals and objectives of ICOSEP and a majority of vote of the Board of The MAGIC Foundation.